kjentech/kjentech.github.io/ADC Customization.md

 For our scenario, we edited these:

-BEFORE: "errorMessageLabel4009":"User not found"
+BEFORE: `"errorMessageLabel4009":"User not found"`
-AFTER: "errorMessageLabel4009":"Incorrect user name or password"
+AFTER:  `"errorMessageLabel4009":"Incorrect user name or password"`

 This is also possible on X1:
-/var/netscaler/logon/themes/\<themename\>/resources/en.xml
+/var/netscaler/logon/themes/THEMENAME/resources/en.xml

-BEFORE:  \<String id="errorMessageLabel4009">User not found\</String\>
+BEFORE: `<String id="errorMessageLabel4009">User not found</String>`
-AFTER:  \<String id="errorMessageLabel4009">Incorrect user name or password.</String\>
+AFTER:  `<String id="errorMessageLabel4009">Incorrect user name or password.</String>`